codemix/restyii/README.md

 * Actions *should* accept any kind of resource.
 This promotes code reuse and is made possible by the rich meta data resources provide.
 * Actions know which http headers and query string parameters to expect and how to describe them.
 * Actions are associated with a specific HTTP verb that is used to perform an action, e.g. DELETE for delete actions.
+* Actions return a HTTP status code along with their data.

 Actions usually operate either on individual resources or collections of resources.